-BANDAR SERI BEGAWAN – Brunei’s fiscal deficit is on track to widen even further with a $2.98 billion shortfall as of February 28 this year, the largest deficit in over a decade and nearly three times more than the same period last year.
+BANDAR SERI BEGAWAN – Brunei’s fiscal deficit is on track to widen even further with a $2.98 billion shortfall as of February 28 this year, the largest deficit in six years and nearly three times more than the same period last year.

 In his 2021/22 budget speech at the Legislative Council on Wednesday, the second minister of finance and economy said the coronavirus-induced oil price crash has caused a 57.7 percent plunge in government revenue to $1.46 billion in the current fiscal year.